Pilots succeed — but scaling fails due to organizational barriers.

 AI risk management is a core requirement of the EU AI Act and a critical component of compliant AI applications.
 It covers the systematic identification, documentation, and mitigation of risks associated with AI systems.

-By embedding AI risk management into the AI governance framework and the AI operating model, companies can meet regulatory requirements while ensuring transparency, traceability, and long-term operational resilience—as part of a structured AI compliance approach.
+By embedding AI risk management into the AI governance framework and the AI operating model, companies can meet regulatory requirements while ensuring transparency, traceability, and long-term operational resilience.

 Governance and operating models reduce AI-related risks through clear accountabilities, standardized processes, and continuous monitoring.
-A well-designed AI governance framework and an effective AI operating model enable the targeted use of AI for risk management—so potential risks can be identified early and addressed proactively.
+A well-designed AI governance framework and an effective AI operating model allow potential risks to be identified early and addressed proactively.
+This embeds AI risk management into day-to-day operations as a core element of scalable, compliant AI systems.